Leeap83/Lee-s_Burger_Kitchen/TESTING.md

 All CSS files were tested using [CSS Validator](http://jigsaw.w3.org/css-validator/) code passed validation [Results](documents/docs/css-results.pdf).

 ### HTML
 All the HTML files were tested through [HTML Validator](https://validator.w3.org/).
-A number of errors showed but this was becuase the validator does not recognize Jinja2 templating language.
-There were also few minor errors regarding target="_blank" on some images on the index page which was removed from the code.
+Becuase the validator does not recognize Jinja2 templating language the base template was coppied across and the child pages were pastied into the block content section for all pages.
+There were few errors displayed for Bad Value which can be ignored as this was due to the jinja templates.
+Other warnings/errors were found:
+- Target="_blank" on some images on the index page which was removed from the code.
+- type="button" on the close button on all pages which were removed.
+- No heding element on the hero image sections h2 were added and given class of screen-reader-only and ccs style of dispaly:None.
 Apart from that, no other errors were found across the html pages.

 ### Javascript
 All the JS files and scripts were tested through [JSHint](https://jshint.com/), minor errors where semi colons were missing was highlighted and rectified.